 If you are considering studying abroad it is important to begin planning early, at least one year before you want to go.
 Meet with an advisor in UASP to plan courses accordingly for your study abroad experience.
-Students interested in study abroad should also visit the Education Abroad Office in Building 21, Room D, to meet with a study abroad advisor.
+Students interested in study abroad should also visit the Study Abroad Office to meet with a study abroad advisor.
 For more information about study abroad, see Section 6.